Coronavirus information: For local information/advice and Testing and Vaccination Centres in Suffolk

 The new system aims to empower families and give them more choice and control.
 This can be daunting for some so we want you to have as much support as possible so you can be informed and confident.
 The Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS, formerly Parent Partnership) gives parents, carers and young people (over the age of 16) impartial guidance on the new system.

-If you are going through an Education, Health and Care Needs Assessment, you are able to request an Independent Supporter from either SENDIASS or Scope.
+If you are going through an Education, Health and Care Needs Assessment, you are able to request support from SENDIASS.
 Suffolk Parent Carer Network can also provide confidential support to parents and carers.

 If things don't go as you would like them to, you can use our Mediation and Disagreement Resolution provider, Anglia Care Trust to help resolve your problem.
 If you are not happy with the outcome, you can use the SEND Tribunal.
 Please note that you must use mediation or disagreement resolution before appealing to the SEND Tribunal.
 However, we wish to assure all parents that we see the SEND Tribunal as a last resort and sincerely hope we can reach a mutually acceptable position without recourse to the SEND Tribunal.